Loading...

 Quedlinburg's old town is not the only place to visit; the new town, which was built in the 12th century, also offers sights such as the Mathildenbrunnen fountain, the parish church of St Nicholas and the remains of the town wall, which was once used by citizens to protect themselves from enemy attacks.

 Due to its central location, Quedlinburg is also an ideal starting point for excursions, hikes and cycle tours throughout the Harz Mountains.
 The enchanting Harz mountains, beautiful hiking trails, picturesque views and rugged cliffs are waiting to be discovered by you.
+And in the evening, the restaurants in Quedlinburg provide the perfect end to the day.

 Equipment :